September is Children’s Cancer Awareness Month

 Offer your help.
 It can be hard for your friend to ask for help.
 Offer it instead.
 You might be able to bring them homework assignments or help with a project.

-Learn a bit about childhood cancer.
-It might help you to understand what is happening in your friend’s body as they fight their cancer.
+Learn a bit about children’s cancer.
+Learning about cancer treatments and side effects might help you to understand what is happening in your friend’s body as they fight their cancer.
 It is ok to ask questions – parents, teachers, and doctors can give you more information.
 Your friend’s parents might also be willing to talk about your friend’s cancer, prognosis, and treatment.

 Be a good listener.
 Try to figure out if your friend wants to talk about their cancer.
 Sometimes they might, and sometimes they might not – either choice is fine, and you should respect it.
 You might sense they just want a distraction from cancer with jokes, stories, games, movies, or other activities that feel “normal.”